ndslusarz/formal_LDL/README.md

 `dl2_ereal.v`, `stl.v` and `stl_ereal.v` contain the relevant theorems
 that hold for each interpretation: structural properties (idempotence, commutativity and associativity of operators), soundness, and shadow-lifting.
+The files `matcomp_extra.v` and `analysis_extra.v` conatin extra lemmas related to the respective libraries, including L'Hopital and Cauchy MVT in the latter.

 ## Meta